Puff Pancake Recipe

 - Berry compote-I make mine by adding a couple cups of frozen berries (blueberry, mixed or strawberry work great) a little water and about a 1/4 cup of honey to a sauce pot.
 I allow it to simmer for about 5-7 minutes on the stove top or until the berries have broken down into more of a chunky sauce consistency.
 The simmering time will vary with the size of the berries.

-- Fresh Strawberries and Homemade Whipped Cream are always fun to place on the table.
-Add a cup of heavy cream to a mixer bowl with the whisk attachment to make the whipped cream.
-Add about 1 tsp of vanilla and 1 tbsp of powdered sugar.
+- Fresh strawberries and homemade whipped cream- this is always a favorite.
+To make homemade whipped cream simply add a cup of heavy cream to a mixer bowl with the whisk attachment to make the whipped cream.
+Add about 1 tsp of vanilla and 1 tbsp. of powdered sugar.
 Whip until peaks form.
+Serve immediately.

 FAQ’s